yudantoanas/galaxy-challenge/README.md

 # galaxy-challenge
 This repository is meant to test my skill to solve at "Galaxy Merchant Trading Guide" challenge.
 I used Java as primary language.

-*ps: by the time I am writing this readme, I still haven't fully solve the challenge.
-Although I know that there are many developers that have already shared their answer/solution about this problem, but I am trying my best to not copycat their solutions even though I won't finish it in time.
-I know it's too naive for me to do this by myself and not relying on anybody.
-However, I still want to do this for the sake of my skills, integrity, and my capabilities as a professional programmer/developer.
-I still hope that my process will worth it in the future.

 # problem description
 You decided to give up on earth after the latest financial collapse left 99.99% of the earth's population with 0.01% of the wealth.
 Luckily, with the scant sum of money that is left in your